 Trade Gold Trading

-The meaning of Leverage is having the ability to control a big amount of money using very little of your own money & borrowing the rest - this is what makes the market to attract many traders.
+The meaning & definition of Leverage can be defined as having ability of controlling a big amount of money while using little of your money & borrowing the rest - this is what makes the market to attract many traders.

 We shall explain leverage first and then explain gold margin in this learning how to calculate xauusd leverage & margin gold tutorial.